pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ------------------------------
 #### 2. Save as Svija

+*Test 1: interface functionality*

+1. navigate to "Window › Extensions › Svija Tools"
+2. click "Instructions" to see the help pane
+3. click "Return" or click anywhere to return
+4. click "More" to show the full interface
+5. click "Instructions" to see the help pane
+6. click "Return" or click anywhere to return

 *Test 1: the "Save" button*

 Open the empty Illustrator file and draw anything (rectangle, text, etc.).